Opportunities

 Overview:

-- the past, present, and future of health-related devices, technology, and healthcare data
+- The past, present, and future of health-related devices, technology, and healthcare data.

-- sociotechnical and engineered systems applied to health care
+- Sociotechnical and engineered systems applied to healthcare.

 Grading: We will emphasize exposing engineers to problems and challenges inherent in the healthcare domain that are amenable to new engineering methods.
 In that light, there will be no exams.
 Students who complete assignments on time and do a satisfactory job in their discussions, project proposal, and final project can expect an A. Grading will be influenced by participation in class.
 We will not use a curve, so there will be no limit to the number of students who qualify for a particular grade.